armory/docs/content/en/armory-enterprise/try/instructions.md

 ![Proprietary](/images/proprietary.svg)

+Thank You for signing up to try Armory Armory Continuous Deployment.
+Use these instructions to obtain and quickly install a containerized quick start instance for evaluating the self-hosted solution.

 {{% alert title="Early Access" color="warning" %}}
 The information below is written for an Early Access product.
 [Contact us](https://www.armory.io/contact-us/) if you are interested in using this product!
 Your feedback helps shape future development.
 <br><br>